 Years ago, marketers eager for page views would insert keywords totally unrelated to their pages into their code in an attempt to pirate traffic from the more popular pages, those that actually were about Lindsay Lohan, or whoever was then trending.
 This was known as “keyword stuffing.”
 Google eventually got wise to this and decided in the end to devalue the tool.
 These days Google doesn’t use meta keywords in its ranking algorithm at all, because they’re too easy to abuse.

 Title tags, on the other hand, are the most important of all of the meta tags discussed here.
 These tags have a real impact on search rankings and, perhaps just as importantly, are the only one of the tags we’ll discuss here that are visible to the average user.
-You’ll find them at the top of your browser (for organic search pages or for PPC landing pages):
+You’ll find them in the search results page:

 The meta description is a useful meta tag as, very simply, it explains to search engines and (sometimes) searchers themselves what your page is about.
 Let’s say you were googling the phrase “meta keywords” for example.
 You might encounter the following results:

 It’s important to note that the meta description tag won’t always show up in the results for a Google search (Google frequently picks a snippet of text from the page itself) but it’s useful in other ways.
 Google has also stated that keywords in meta descriptions won’t affect your rankings.
 However, a compelling meta description tag could entice searchers to click through from the SERP to your site, especially if the description includes the keywords they were searching for.
 And a strong click-through rate from the SERP could indirectly improve your rankings.

 Google’s reasons are somewhat mysterious, but their actions speak loudly: meta keywords don’t much matter anymore, but meta descriptions most certainly do.

 With this attribute, you’re telling the search engines what to do with your pages:

 We’ve talked about the ways in which meta tags can have a very real impact on search engine marketing.
 In summary: